astravant/digital-garden-jekyll/_notes/daily-notes.md

 # November 9, 2020
 - Trying to outcompete rivals leads to mediocre performance, so companies should avoid competition and seek to create value instead of beating rivals.
-- the Hindu [Vedas](https://en.wikipedia.org/wiki/Vedas) teach that the world spins along an endless cycle: creation, rise, decline, destruction, and rebirth.
+- The Hindu [Vedas](https://en.wikipedia.org/wiki/Vedas) teach that the world spins along an endless cycle: creation, rise, decline, destruction, and rebirth.
 Even if the cycle repeats for millions of years, it will continue to spin forever.
 	- Nisbet argues that ancient people saw time as cyclical, and no idea has been more important to Western Civilization than the idea of progress.
 	- Christian theology sees time as linear.
 It moves away from the Garden of Eden, and toward a day of judgement, justice, and the establishment of a divine, peace-filled kingdom.
 - To Peter Thiel, short-term thinking is the essence of sin.
 Like The Bible, he advises us to make plans and sacrifice the present for the future.